alexkurowski/solo-toolkit/README.md

 #### Tab stops

 Code blocks with only spaces (e.g. `` ` ` ``) will be rendered as a blank space with a set width.
-Useful when you need a table-like formatting with an actual table.
+Useful when you need a table-like formatting without an actual table.

 ### Inline tab stops